Engaged Learning Mini Grants

 Who Can Apply?

-All BCLA instructors teaching an Engaged Learning course.
+All instructors teaching a BCLA engaged learning course.
 The course can be domestic or international, and can be an undergraduate or graduate course.
 Courses with an Engaged Learning Flag for the Core Curriculum are given priority.

 Contact Dr. Deanna Cooke at firstname.lastname@example.org with any questions.